Duaneart711/pid-ball-control/README.md

 ## Overview

-Designed and built a closed-loop ball-and-beam control system that uses a PID (Proportional–Integral–Derivative) controller to keep a ball at a target position in real time.
-The project combines embedded programming, sensors, mechanical hardware, and feedback control to adjust the beam angle as the ball moves automatically.
+Designed and built a closed-loop ball-and-beam control system that uses a PID (Proportional–Integral–Derivative) controller to keep a ball near a target position in real time.
+The project combines embedded programming, sensors, mechanical hardware, and feedback control to continuously monitor the ball's position and adjust the beam angle.

 Using an Arduino Uno, a Sharp infrared distance sensor, and a servo motor, the system continuously measures the ball's position and corrects it by tilting the beam.
 Through repeated testing and controller tuning, the system achieved stable ball positioning with improved response time and reduced oscillations.